Nicole Lurie

-Nicole Lurie is an American physician, professor of medicine, and public health official.
+Nicole Lurie is an American physician, professor of medicine, and public health leader.
+She is Executive Director for Preparedness and Response at the Coalition for Epidemic Preparedness Innovations (CEPI) and Director of CEPI-US.
+She is also a Lecturer at Harvard Medical School and adjunct professor at the George Washington University School of Medicine.
 During the administration of President Barack Obama, she was Assistant Secretary for Preparedness and Response (ASPR) at the United States Department of Health and Human Services (HHS) from 2009 through the end of the president's second term.
 The mission of the Office of the Assistant Secretary for Preparedness and Response is to "lead the nation in preventing, responding to and recovering from the adverse health effects of public health emergencies and disasters, ranging from hurricanes to bioterrorism."

 Education

 Lurie received her bachelor's degree from the University of Pennsylvania and her M.D. from the University of Pennsylvania Medical School in 1979.
 Lurie received her Master of Science in Public Health from the University of California, Los Angeles (UCLA), where she also completed her medical residency.
 Lurie was a Robert Wood Johnson Foundation Clinical Scholar at UCLA.